 Empowering Seniors – Aging in place and types of services that make that possible

-Once choosing a in care home company a compatible staff member will begin helping and supporting the client to create a better quality of life allowing them to age in place longer.
+Once choosing a in care home company a compatible staff member will begin helping and supporting the client.
+In return, this creates a better quality of life allowing them to age in place longer.
 A staff member can go with a senior to doctor appointments.
 The benefit of this is having two sets of ears to hear all the information that is being communicated.

 Brian Speer, Home Health & Hospice shares with us the difference between in home medical care and some of the graduating services.
 In-home medical care does things like skilled nursing, occupational therapy, physical therapy all under the order and direction of the primary care physician.

 They key is to provide that overall care coordination.
-Want to make sure everyone has the skill need and the personal need that a home attendant might need.
+You want to make sure everyone has the skill need and the personal need that a home attendant might need.

 It is key to interview companies.
 This should be on your empowering seniors to do list.
-If you can start looking into these companies before services are needed that is even better because you can begin to get to know the companies and vis versa.
+If you can start looking into these companies before services are needed that is even better.
+Doing this allows you to begin to get to know the companies and vis versa.